 A haphazard layout, excessive use of images, too many effects, or a slow site might turn off visitors.
 We have several seconds to get someone’s attention.
 Visitors won’t wait long for any site to load.
 We also get frustrated to have to click enter here to get into the site.

-In 2019, 63% of searched were on mobile devices and that number is even higher today so chances are your site is being viewed on a mobile device by many of your users.
+In 2019, 63% of searches were on mobile devices, and that number is even higher today, so chances are your site is being viewed on a mobile device by many of your users.